dankuck/dankuck.github.io/_posts/2017-01-02-generational-identifiers.md

 This post is not about semantics.

-In the English-speaking world we like to group people according to what range of years they were born in.
+In the U.S. we like to group people according to what range of years they were born in.
 This is appropriate about 10% of the time and the rest of the time it allows people to generalize about each other.

 But what use is a generation if not to generalize?